Broadband router settings

 How to access your router settings

-If none of those IP addresses work, you can find your router's IP address by going into the network settings on your computer.
+If none of those IP addresses work, or if your provider isn’t listed, you can find your router's IP address by going into the network settings on your computer.
 You'll need to click on 'network properties', then look for 'default gateway'.
 The number next to this is your IP address.
 Type this number into the URL bar of your browser as you did with the IP addresses above.
+If you're a Mac user, you'll need to click on 'network properties', then look for 'default gateway', or 'System Preferences' if you're a Mac user, and then click on 'Network' and you will see the current IP address for your network connection

 If you've got to the welcome or login screen, the next step is to sign in.
 There should be a sticker with a username and/or password on the back or the bottom of your router.
 If you're still short of a username, try 'admin'.